 Dividends paid to shareholders by the Company are subject to restrictions set forth in the California General Corporation Law.
-The California General Corporation Law provides that a corporation may make a distribution to its shareholders if retained earnings immediately prior to the dividend payout are at least equal to the amount of the proposed distribution.
+As applicable to the Company, the California General Corporation Law provides that the Company may make a distribution to its shareholders if retained earnings immediately prior to the dividend payout are at least equal to the amount of the proposed distribution or if immediately after the distribution, the value of the Company's assets would equal or exceed the sum of its total liabilities.
 The primary source of funds with which dividends will be paid to shareholders will come from cash dividends received by the Company from the Bank.

-As noted earlier, the Company and the Bank have entered into an informal agreement with the Federal Reserve Bank that, among other things, requires prior approval before paying a cash dividend or otherwise making a distribution of stock, increasing debt, repurchasing the Company's common stock, or any other action which would reduce capital of either the Bank or the Company.
-In addition, under the agreement with the Federal Reserve Bank, the Company is now prohibited from making interest payments on the junior subordinated debentures without prior approval of the Federal Reserve Bank.
-During the year ended December 31, 2016, the Bank's cash dividends of \$464,000 paid to the Company were approved by the Federal Reserve and the DBO.
-The cash dividends funded the Company's operating costs, payments of interest on its junior subordinated debentures, estimated tax payments, and redemption of junior subordinated debentures.
+During the year ended December 31, 2017, the Bank paid cash dividends of \$4,291,000 to the Company in order to fund the Company's operating costs, payments of interest on its junior subordinated debentures, estimated tax payments, and redemption of junior subordinated debentures.
+Additionally \$2,870,000 in cash dividends were paid by the company to shareholders.
 During 2015, \$3.0 million of the Company's \$15.0 million in junior subordinated debt was retired.
-The balance of junior subordinated debentures remained at \$12.0 million for the years ended December 31, 2015 and December 31, 2016.
+The balance of junior subordinated debentures remained at \$12.0 million for the years ended December 31, 2016 and December 31, 2017.

 The Bank, as a state-chartered bank, is subject to dividend restrictions set forth in California state banking law and administered by the Commissioner of the California Department of Business Oversight ("Commissioner").
 Under such restrictions, the Bank may not pay cash dividends in an amount which exceeds the lesser of the retained earnings of the Bank or the Bank's net income for the last three fiscal years (less the amount of distributions to shareholders during that period of time).
-If the above test is not met, cash dividends may only be paid with the prior approval of the Commissioner, in an amount not exceeding the

-Bank's net income for its last fiscal year or the amount of its net income for the current fiscal year.
+If the above test is not met, cash dividends may only be paid with the prior approval of the Commissioner, in an amount not exceeding the Bank's net income for its last fiscal year or the amount of its net income for the current fiscal year.
 Such restrictions do not apply to stock dividends, which generally require neither the satisfaction of any tests nor the approval of the Commissioner.
 Notwithstanding the foregoing, if the Commissioner finds that the shareholders' equity is not adequate or that the declarations of a dividend would be unsafe or unsound, the Commissioner may order the state bank not to pay any dividend.
 The FRB may also limit dividends paid by the Bank.
-As noted above, the terms of the informal agreement with the Federal Reserve prohibit both the Company and the Bank from paying dividends without prior approval of the Federal Reserve.